nivedhavenkatesh/nivedha.github.io/_posts/2016-07-25-becoming-a-maker.md

 The CS101 course by Stanford is designed **exactly** for people who have ever said anything like that.
 I was convinced for life that the internet was some kind of voodoo and that I'm never going to be able to decipher it.

 Coding was a far-fetched reality.
-I would always have a question mark on my face when I'm amongst a group of developers(moslty men) who bitch about their bugs more than their girl friends (I'm lieing, these guys had no girl friends. **_JK!!!_**)
+I would always have a question mark on my face when I'm amongst a group of developers(mostly men) who bitch about their bugs more than their girl friends (I'm lying, these guys had no girl friends. **_JK!!!_**)

 Okay, I'll come back to my point.

-This simple course helped me understand how I'm able to watch endless number of videos on YouTube, how I send and recieve images through Whatsapp, what makes all this work - code, how we're able to share data when we're within the same network (of course, what is a bloody network!), what makes a computer **FAST**, storing of data, compression - we all talk about compressing files but I never knew it was so simple, how malware attacks our computers and everything I ever thought was beyond my brain's processing capacity!
+This simple course helped me understand how I'm able to watch endless number of videos on YouTube, how I send and receive images through WhatsApp, what makes all this work - code, how we're able to share data when we're within the same network (of course, what is a bloody network!), what makes a computer **FAST**, storing of data, compression - we all talk about compressing files but I never knew it was so simple, how malware attacks our computers and everything I ever thought was beyond my brain's processing capacity!

 > IT BLEW MY MIND!